Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The zombie apocalypse clearly points to 'The Last of Us', and the wizarding school to 'Harry Potter'.
+Both samples clearly point to other games.
+The first hints at a classic Zelda title (princess, sorcerer).
+The second is a generic description of many action-adventure games, which could fit Elden Ring.
+They avoid elements of Breath of the Wild.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices